Version Control For Deployment

 Key concepts include:

-• Repositories: Centralized or distributed storage for code and assets.
+- Repositories: Centralized or distributed storage locations for code.

-• Tags: Markers for specific versions, often used for releases.
+- Tags: Markers for specific points in the code, often used for releases.

 Key Benefits of Implementing Version Control for Deployment

-• Enhanced Collaboration: Teams can work on the same project simultaneously without overwriting each other's changes.
+- Enhanced Collaboration: Teams can work on the same codebase simultaneously without overwriting each other’s changes.

-• Traceability: Every change is logged, making it easy to identify who made what changes and why.
+- Improved Traceability: Every change is documented, making it easier to identify who made what changes and why.

 Historical Milestones in Version Control for Deployment